LuisPHenriques/PersonalFinancesExcel/README.md

 The password is the same for every level of protection.
 Password: 1234.

-Artificial transactions were created to simulate the a context to interpret the dynamic dashboard.
+Artificial transactions were created to simulate a context to interpret the dynamic dashboard.

 Some parts are in portuguese, however the general concept is understandable.